Why 5-Minute Timers Work: Psychology Behind Short Focus Bursts

 - It allows us to make progress on intimidating projects in small chunks

 Research shows that the anticipation of a task is often more unpleasant than the task itself.
 By limiting our initial commitment to just 5 minutes, we can overcome that anticipatory anxiety.
+Once you start, the brain's natural tendency is to continue—what productivity experts call "activation energy."
+Many users report that their planned 5-minute sessions naturally extend to 15, 30, or even 60 minutes of focused work.

 The Science of Attention Spans

 Studies indicate that human attention tends to naturally wane after periods of focus.
 While the popular claim that humans have an attention span of just 8 seconds is an oversimplification, research does suggest that our ability to maintain high-quality focus occurs in cycles.
+Neuroscientists have found that attention operates in rhythmic patterns, with peak focus periods lasting between 90 seconds to 20 minutes.

 Building Habits Through Micro-Commitments